r3volt/getting_and_cleaning_data/README.md

 This is a high-level description of the approach.

+0. Setup the working data directory
+  0. Create a working data directory
+  0. Download the source data
+  0. Unzip the source data
+0. For each of the test and train data sets (using a single function for both):
+  0. For each of the "subject", "X", "y" files, read them in to a separate data frame
+  0. Attach names to each of the "subject", "X", "y" data frames
+    * For the X data frame, read the variables in from the "features.txt" file
+  0. Bind all of the data frames together into a single data frame
+  0. Create a new column called "activity_name" to include the activity_label
+    * Activity names are read from the "activity-labels.txt" file and are converted to lower case before mapping as a factor to the activity_id variable
+0. Merge the test and train data sets
+0. Trim the merged data set to only include subject, activity and mean or std variables
+0. Modify the names for the trimmed dataset to be cleared (and to fix errors in the source data)
+0. Gather the data set (effectively transposing from columns to rows)
+0. Summarize the Gathered data set (mean by subject by activity by measure)
+0. Write the output data file

+Where possible all involved or reusable pieces of code have been made modularized as parameterized functions.

+* setupSourceData(localDirectoryName, remoteUrl, localFileName)
+* writeOutputData(outputDataFrame, outputDirectoryName, outputFileName)
+* createDataSet(dataDirectory, dataSetName)
+* cleanNames(df)

 In-depth detail on the output dataset can be found in the [CodeBook](CodeBook.md).

 #### Source Data